 Patti Askwith Kenner, Trustee, Alpha Nu 1963

 Patti Askwith Kenner graduated from Carnegie Mellon University in 1966.
 She studied French Literature and was pledge mother and president of her AEPhi chapter.
 Patti was impressed by the older women in Pittsburgh who advised her chapter and were very kind to her.
-Patti promised herself that when she was older, she would be kind and welcoming to the AEPhi collegians who lived in her city.
-She invites the AEPhi alumnae and collegians to movies, theatre, political events, and Jewish events in which she is involved.
+Patti promised herself that when she was older, she would welcome the AEPhi collegians who lived in her city.
+She invites the AEPhi alumnae and collegians to movies, theatre, political and Jewish events in which she is involved.

-Patti is a businesswoman in New York City.
-She runs a family charter bus company, Campus Coach Lines, that her father started when he was a student at the University of Michigan.
-Patti is very active at Michigan as well as her alma mater, Carnegie Mellon University.
+Patti received her Masters degree from Columbia University Teachers College and taught in Harlem for 10 years.
+She lives in New York City and currently runs a family charter bus company, Campus Coach Lines, that her father started when he was a student at the University of Michigan.
+Patti is a trustee at the University Musical Society at Michigan as well as at her alma mater, Carnegie Mellon University.
+She also serves on the boards of UJA-Federation of New York, Museum of Jewish Heritage-A Living Memorial to the Holocaust, American Heart Association, Baruch College Jewish Studies and Defiant Requiem Foundation among others.
+Patti has a daughter & 4 grandchildren!

 Amy Perrault, Trustee, Phi Tau 1990